Life Lessons from the Rams’ Eric Dickerson

-The SoFi Money® Annual Percentage Yield as of 3/30/2020 is 0.25% APY (0.20% interest rate).
+The SoFi Checking and Savings Annual Percentage Yield as of 2/24/2022 is 0.25% APY (0.20% interest rate).
 Interest rates are variable subject to change at our discretion, at any time.
 No minimum balance required.
-SoFi doesn’t charge any ATM fees and will reimburse ATM fees charged by other institutions when a SoFi Money™ Mastercard® Debit Card is used at any ATM displaying the Mastercard®, Plus®, or NYCE® logo.
-SoFi reserves the right to limit or revoke ATM reimbursements at any time without notice.
+SoFi doesn’t charge any ATM fees at any Allpoint® location.
+SoFi reserves the right to limit or change ATM policy at any time without notice.

 Non affiliation: SoFi isn’t affiliated with any of the companies highlighted in this article.